 In an authoritative review article, the authors recommend a number of strategies for dealing with gastrointestinal issues caused by dairy products.

 A digestive enzyme supplement, as long as it contains lactase, can successfully reduce or even eliminate symptoms related to poor dairy digestion.
 However, it does need to be taken in close proximity to the meal, because the enzymes must be in your stomach at the same time as the food that contains dairy.

-A similar phenomenon has been observed with high-fat meals.
+A similar phenomenon has been observed with high-fat meals and the enzyme lipase.
 While every healthy person has the enzymes required to digest fats, you may not have enough to process large amounts of fat at once.

 A 1999 study in the journal Digestive Diseases and Sciences had healthy volunteers consume a high-fat meal, either with or without a digestive enzyme supplement, and observed the incidence of bloating, gas, and fullness over the next several hours (3).